-Workflow automation in higher education: 3 airSlate Flows you can use today
+Workflow automation in higher education: 3 airSlate workflows for colleges and universities

 The past year has demonstrated the drastic need for digital transformation and workflow automation in education.
 Colleges, universities, and other institutions were forced to go online which led to new challenges both for educators and students.
 With a focus on organizing educational processes without losing efficiency or excessive spending, more and more educational institutions are exploring the capabilities of workflow automation.